Computational-Psychiatry/SDS/README.md

 ```
 C:\Users\pargim\PycharmProjects\SDS_assembler_as_executable>python3 main.py -s "C:\Users\pargim\PycharmProjects\SDS_assembler_as_executable\SDS_assembler\source_details_doc.txt" -o "C:\\Users\\pargim\\PycharmProjects\\SDS_assembler_as_executable\\SDS_assembler\\testo_new_executable_updated_1.csv"
 ```
-- For creatig raw folder from the CSV filenames containing the details of the source
+- Creatig raw folder from the CSV filenames containing the details of the source
 #### sdsAssembler -i <path-to-CSV-file> -o <path-to-raw-directory>

 #### Input: <path-to-CSV-file>

 #### Output: <path-to-raw-directory> You will create a raw directory, if it is not already there.
 You will create empty README and dataset_description.JSON files, if there are not already there.
 For all other files (video, JSON, etc.) you can overwrite.

 ```